An Internet Marketing Story:

-I got into IM at the exact right time.
+I got into IM (Internet Marketing) at the exact right time.

 When everybody was referring to the economy as “NOT IN THIS ECONOMY!”
 Haha no. Well, yes it was during that time.
 But I didn’t pay any attention to that drivel (as you should not either, when it inevitably rears its ugly head again)…